 Wines of the World Promotion

 If your establishment serves a fair amount of wine, you may want to try a Wines of the World promotion.
-Make a punchcard that the customer can take with them (with your bar contact details on the back) and punch it each time they try a wine from your Wines of the World promo.
-You could offer 10 wines from 10 different countries, crossing as many grape varieties as possible – chardonnay, sauvignon blank, merlot, cabernet sauvignon etc.
+Make a punch card that the customer can take with them (with your bar contact details on the back) and punch it each time they try a wine from your Wines of the World promo.
+You could offer 10 wines from 10 different countries, crossing as many grape varieties as possible – chardonnay, sauvignon blanc, merlot, cabernet sauvignon etc.

 This bar promotion could be run by the bottle or glass depending on how many wine drinkers frequent your bar.
 If they punch their way through 10 glasses or bottles, give them some bar or wine merchandise – a pair of wine glasses, a wine opener, a bottle opener etc.